 Tyrata has developed a portfolio of IntelliTread™ products that monitor tire wear for real-time depot, service lane, and consumer decision making.
 The Drive-Over System (DOS) provides a rapid evaluation of tread depth for all tires on a vehicle as it drives over the speedbump-like unit, regularly monitoring tires over their life-cycle or providing rapid triage in the service lane.
 In turn, the External Tread Reader (ETR) is a handheld unit used to measure (with high precision), analyze and document the condition of tires identified by the DOS as needing attention.
 Both systems are designed to be low cost, easy to maintain, accurate and simple to operate with the overarching goal of making tire wear monitoring easy, fast, inexpensive and effective.
 Both DOS and ETR leverage Tyrata’s cloud-based analytics for the integration of actionable information with tire-management systems.
 The IntelliTread™ ITS is a next-generation technology that enables full autonomy for tread wear monitoring.
 The tire-mounted ITS provides direct, real-time tread depth measurement with historical and projected tread wear analytics to enable accurate prediction for tire maintenance and replacement.
 ITS will be available in late 2020 for sampling.

-Tyrata’s web-based interface and dashboard for monitoring tread wear can convert comprehensive DOS tire data into easy-to-access and actionable information for an entire fleet.
-The IntelliTread™ Data Interface can be integrated across all IntelliTread™ products, including the handheld External Tread Reader (ETR) and the upcoming Internal Tread Sensor (ITS), providing a convenient, customizable and comprehensive tire wear and maintenance analytics dashboard.
-Some of the key IntelliTread™ Data Interface characteristics are:
+Tyrata’s cloud-based data portal for monitoring tread wear can convert comprehensive DOS tire data into easy-to-access and actionable information for an entire fleet.
+Tyrata data portal can be integrated across all IntelliTread™ products, including the handheld External Tread Reader (ETR) and the upcoming Internal Tread Sensor (ITS), providing a convenient, customizable and comprehensive tire wear and maintenance analytics portal.
+Some of the key Tyrata data portal characteristics are:

 • A fully customizable platform for monitoring the status of tires across a fleet.